miklevin/MikeLev.in/_posts/2024-10-24-api-ai-human-nuance.md

 dependency out of your life is both cathartic and future-proofing in a way that's personally satisfying and good for your career.

+## The Joy of Pairing Down the Cruft

 Ugh, more writing rabbit hole!
 Everything is just so interesting again by virtue of the pairing-down of the cruft and not embracing more.
 It's a feeling I haven't had since the Amiga computer, and to a lesser extent, the original iPhone.
 Anyhoo... force that shift in thinking and ***use this time window!***

+## Big Context Windows & What Ilya Saw a Disappointment

 Alright, so a shift in thinking.
 The stressful time-window I was working with was hardly enough to finish the web app port, and I want to do a great job with